About this book

 About the Author

 Geraldo Valério was born in Brazil, where he received a Bachelor of Arts in Drawing, followed by a Master of Arts at New York University.
 His many highly acclaimed books include My Book of Birds (described in Booklist as “striking and beautiful”); At the Pond (two starred reviews); Friends (one starred review); Blue Rider (two starred reviews); Turn On the Night (three starred reviews) and The Egg (two starred reviews).
-His work has been published in Canada, the US, Brazil, Portugal, France, the UK and China.
+His work has been published in many countries, including Canada, the US, Brazil, Portugal, France, the UK and China.
 Geraldo lives in Toronto.

 Awards and Praise